Looking for the best things to see and do in Banff in October?

 October is the perfect time to admire the leaves as they change colour in Banff.
 The first week of October is usually the peak time of year to see the golden larch trees before they begin to lose their leaves.
 So, if you want to catch their brilliant golden color, early October is a great time.
 If you don’t want to go searching for them on your own, the morning Discover Banff & Its Wildlife Tour takes you to some of the most scenic viewpoints in Banff so that you don’t have to wonder if you missed out.

 2. Visit Lake Louise before it freezes

-With Halloween approaching, discover Banff’s ghostly past on a guided evening stroll through the paranormal with stories of haunted landmarks, unsolved mysteries and terrifying encounters at hotels.
+If you are visiting Banff in October and have a love for all things spooky, you came at the perfect time.
+With Halloween approaching, Discover Banff runs a guided evening stroll through all of the darker parts of Banff’s past…ghosts, paranormal stories of haunted landmarks, unsolved mysteries, and terrifying encounters at hotels.

-5. Package Deal: Banff Lake Cruise + Banff Gondola
+5. Experience a Banff Lake Cruise and the Banff Gondola

 Is October a good time to visit Banff?

 October is the best month to see fall colours in Banff National Park, with snow-capped mountains as the perfect backdrop.